hsf-training/hsf-training-docker/_episodes/08-gitlab-ci.md

 {: .callout}

 > ## Exercise (15 min)
-> Working from your bash shell, cd into the top level of the repo you use for skimming.
+> Working from your bash shell, cd into the top level of the repo you use for skimming, that being the "event selection" snapshot of the CMS HTauTau analysis payload.
 Create an empty file named `Dockerfile`.
 >
 > ~~~bash
 > touch Dockerfile